catalyst-cloud/catalystcloud-docs/source/first-instance/quickstart.rst

 At this point you may want to clean up the OpenStack resources that have been created.
 Running the following commands should remove all networks, routers, ports, security groups and instances.
-These commands will work regardless of the method you used to create the resources.
+These commands will work regardless of the method you used to create the resources as long as the names of your resources, match the ones below.
 Note that the order in which you delete resources is important.

 .. warning::